 Mild cases of fluorosis can cause white streaks or spots on their tooth enamel.
 As the exposure to fluoride worsens, then opaque white spots can spread from 25 to 50 percent of the surfaces of teeth.
 Bad cases of fluorosis are very noticeable because the spots on the teeth can look brown or black and cover the entire surfaces of your teeth.

-The best way to prevent fluorosis is to supervise fluoride treatments taken by your kids or have it done by our dentists at Conlin Dentistry in Oshawa, ON.
+The best way to prevent fluorosis is to supervise fluoride treatments taken by your kids or have it done by our dentist in Oshawa, ON at Conlin Dentistry.